the moai, 11- fortescue bay

 A car is absolutely mandatory for the Tasmanian climber.
 Many rental agencies serve the Hobart airport.
 If on an extended trip that includes mainland Australia, consider purchasing a car in Sydney and taking the ferry to Tasmania.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Tasmania:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Tasmania:

 Featured Route For Tasmania